 transceiver.
-A device that is used is used to transmit and receive data.
-"Transceiver" is an abbreviation of "transmitter-receiver."
+A device that is used to transmit and receive data.
+Transceiver is an abbreviation of transmitter-receiver.

 translated loop port (TL_port).
-Each translated loop port (TL_port) connects to a private loop and allows connectivity between the private loop devices and off loop devices (devices not connected to that particular TL_port).
+A port that connects to a private loop and allows connectivity between the private loop devices and off loop devices (devices not connected to that particular TL_port).